 Mohamed Salah is a phenomenon.

-What started as a purple patch of scoring to mark his first weeks in a Liverpool shirt has turned into one of the most brilliant individual seasons in recent memory.
+What started as a purple patch of scoring to mark his first weeks in a Liverpool shirt turned into arguably the best individual Premier League campaign of all time.

 Here we revisit six moments from days gone by that contributed to the moulding of a sensation.